Kleis' Kunsthandel: Valdemar Kleis, 1868–1918

 Bernard and Félix Vallotton.
 Kleis had to guarantee DKK 1,000 worth of sales and also paid for the fraight.
-The exhibition was no commercial succes, partly because the works that were sent very small to the extent that Ludvig Find described it as #almost like a stamp collection".
+The exhibition was no commercial success, partly because the works that were sent very small to the extent that Ludvig Find described it as #almost like a stamp collection".

 The Vesterbrogade building was at some point expanded with a Mansard roof with a three-bay gabled wall dormer.

 Kleis resided with his family in the apartment on the first floor of his Vesterbro building at the time of the 1880 and 1885 census.
 He later bought a villa at Strandmøllen in Springforbi north of Copenhagen.
 He also owned a villa in Vedbæk and later Villa Strandbakken on Nordre Strandvej in Rungsted.
 His daughter Ekba married on 4 September 1909 the Nørrebro-based furniture maker Rudolph Rasmussen.

 Georg Kleis

 Kleis' Kunsthandel (right) after the building was heightened in c.
 1900.

 The firm was after Valdemar Kleis' death in 1918 handed down to his son Georg Kleis (1893-1980).
 Another son, sculptor Hjalmar Kleis (1883-1965), managed a branch on Strøget.

 In 1918, Kleis' Kunsthandel played host to Herwarth Walden's Der Sturm.
 International Kunst.
 Ekspressionister og kubister.

 He owned Sjælsøvang north of Copenhagen.
 He was an enthusiastic fruit grower and beekeeper.
 He also owned a house in Hornbæk.